 What are the features of a perfect scientist?
-Of course, scientists should exhibit some talent for research, and analytic mind, but what is the perfect set of personality features for doing in science?
-My first answer to this question would probably be: a combination of patience, internal peace and a portion of healthy madness at the same time, which is often referred to as charisma.
-And, I see the same X factor in all the successful people I know: they are able to hold onto their plans and glue to the computer in peace and quiet for long hours every day in order to really push things forward.
-But at the same time, once they go out to the crowd in order to present their research, they get dope and release a huge amount of energy and enthusiasm, which becomes contagious to the audience.
+Of course, scientists should exhibit some talent for research, and analytic minds, but what is the perfect set of personality features for doing in science?
+My first answer to this question would probably be a combination of patience, internal peace and a portion of healthy madness at the same time, which is often referred to as charisma.
+And, I see the same X factor in all the successful people I know: they can hold onto their plans and glue to the computer in peace for long hours every day to push things forward.
+But at the same time, once they go out to the crowd to present their research, they get dope and release a huge amount of energy and enthusiasm, which becomes contagious to the audience.

 However, is this all you need?
 Some theories about success suggest that 60% of all the people occupying high positions in a hierarchy, such as bosses in a corporation or project leaders in academia or industry, are sociopaths.
-I was thinking about this subject-matter for a really long time, and 2016 brought me lots of new thoughts upon skillsets that you really need in order to pursue in academia.
-And I am more and more convinced that what you need in academia is a really thick skin, which could potentially result in some behaviors and reactions usually considered as sociopathic.
+I was thinking about this subject matter for a long time, and 2016 brought me lots of new thoughts on skillsets that you need to pursue in academia.
+And I am more and more convinced that what you need in academia is a thick skin, which could potentially result in some behaviours and reactions usually considered sociopathic.
 And, is that thick skin nature or nurture?